 Every cancer patient is unique, and with that comes unique aspects of each individual’s specific type of tumor.
 While the tumor-fingerprint for each patient is different, they all have one thing in common: they want to live.
 Not only do these patients have the desire to live, but they also expect treatments to be convenient and minimally disruptive to their usual routines, as well as come with minimal side effects.
 Access to the latest and potentially most effective drugs and clinical trials helps in allowing these goals to be met effectively.

-Use of multidisciplinary clinics assist in making treatments convenient for patients and are employed at the CTRC as well as many other NCI-designated Cancer Centers.
-In a multidisciplinary clinic, the patient meets in one single location with all of the health professionals involved in helping diagnose the cancer, including the medical doctor, surgeon, radiation therapist, nurse, nutritionist, social worker, psychiatrist and other allied health professionals to collectively devise an optimal treatment regimen.
-We treat the cancer and care for the patient.
+Use of multidisciplinary clinics assist in making treatments convenient for patients and are employed at the Cancer Therapy & Research Center as well as many other NCI-designated Cancer Centers.
+In a multidisciplinary clinic, the patient meets in one single location with all of the health professionals involved in helping diagnose cancer, including the medical doctor, surgeon, radiation therapist, nurse, nutritionist, social worker, psychiatrist and other allied health professionals to collectively devise an optimal treatment regimen.
+We treat cancer and care for the patient.